 In all these struggles, the political demands of freedom and independence were meant to benefit the growing capitalist class, although it was the most oppressed social layers in society that fought the battles to destroy feudalism and chattel slavery.

 Under Spanish colonialism, the people of Puerto Rico—like the people in the rest of the Caribbean and Latin America—evolved to have the characteristics of self-identity typical of nationhood.
 The development of nations in the Americas inspired many to seek their freedom.
 Colonialism defined the class relationships that the newly formed nations would have to Spanish imperial power.

 By 1867, there were close to 650,000 people in Puerto Rico.
-Slightly over half were of white Spanish background; the others were Black slaves, mulattos and mixed-race mestizos.
-The economy was largely centered on sugar production and the sugar trade, although there was a native capitalist class that gave rise to the Puerto Rican working class.
+Half were of white Spanish background; the others were Black slaves, Tainos, mulattos and mixed-race mestizos.
+The economy was largely centered on sugar production and the sugar trade, with a capitalist mode of production that gave rise to the Puerto Rican working class.

 Spanish colonial rule in Puerto Rico was harsh and allowed for little political participation by the local elites.
 All policies relating to politics and economy were dictated by the Spanish monarchy.
 Taxes were heavy.
 Any expressions for more autonomy—not to mention independence—were brutally put down.

 El Grito de Lares took place in the context of increasing resistance to foreign oppression and the socioeconomic developments in the Western Hemisphere.

 The Revolutionary Committees